 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results vs pramipexole 0.25 mg QHS vs pramipexole 0.50 mg QHS vs pramipexole 0.75 mg QHS vs placebo 76 years of age with moderate- to-severe RLS with a baseline IRLS score >15 and at least five PLMS/hour and weekly RLS symptoms that disrupted sleep within previous three months Secondary: IRLS, CGI-I and PGI responders, quality of sleep, daytime well being, PLMSI, PLMWI, PLMAI, PLM, total number of PLMS, total number of awakenings/ arousals during sleep, sleep latency, sleep efficiency, total sleep time, percentage of delta sleep and percentage of stage REM sleep all strengths compared to placebo).
 Secondary: The PGI responder rates were higher across the pramipexole groups than in the placebo group.
 By week three, the proportion of patients rating their condition as "very much better" was 27.2% in the 0.50 mg group and 23.8% in the 0.75 mg group, compared to 4.8% in the placebo group.
-In the 0.50 mg and 0.75 mg groups, respectively, 50.0 and 33.3% of patients were classified as "much better," compared to 33.3% in the placebo group (P=0.039 and P=0.041 for pramipexole 0.50 and 0.75 mg).
+In the 0.50 mg and 0.75 mg groups, respectively, 50.0 and 33.3% of patients were classified as "much better," compared to 33.3% in the placebo group (P =0.039 and P =0.041 for pramipexole 0.50 and 0.75 mg).
 More than 60% of patients across all pramipexole groups were CGI-I responders following three weeks of therapy, compared to 42.9% of patients in the placebo group.
-There was no difference in responder rate for patients treated with pramipexole 0.125 mg compared to placebo (P>0.31); however, the proportion of responders treated with the higher pramipexole doses (0.25, 0.50 and 0.75 mg) was significant compared to placebo (P=0.022, P=0.001 and P=0.008, respectively).
+There was no difference in responder rate for patients in the placebo group.
+There was no difference in responder rate for patients in the placebo group.
+There was no difference in responder rate for patients in the placebo group.
+There was no difference in responder rate for patients in the placebo group.
+There was no difference in responder rate for patients in the placebo group.
+There was no difference in responder steed (P =0.022, P =0.001 and P =0.008, respectively).
+No differences were reported between any of the pramipexole doses (0.25, 0.50 and 0.75 mg) was significant compared to placebo (P =0.022, P =0.001 and P =0.008, respectively).
 No differences were reported between any of the pramipexole groups and the placebo group with regard to daytime sleepiness.
 Subjective scores for sleep quality improved in all pramipexole and placebo groups.
-Compared to placebo (-3.45), the median changes from baseline PLMSI were significantly greater with all four doses of pramipexole (0.125 mg: -20.90, 0.25 mg: -26.65, 0.50 mg: -22.45, 0.75 mg: -27.00; P<0.05 for all compared to placebo).
-The reduction in PLMWI was significantly greater with pramipexole 0.125 (41.30), 0.25 (36.50) and 0.50 mg (36.50) compared to placebo (11.00; P<0.05 for all) No significant difference in PLMAI, total number of PLM during sleep with arousal or total number of awakenings/arousals occurred between pramipexole and placebo with the exception of the 0.25 mg dose (P<0.05).
+Compared to placebo (-3.45), the median changes from baseline PLMSI were significantly greater with all four doses of pramipexole (0.125 mg: -20.90, 0.25 mg: -26.65, 0.50 mg: -22.45, 0.75 mg: -27.00; P <0.05 for all compared to placebo).
+The reduction in PLMWI was significantly greater with pramipexole 0.125 (41.30), 0.25 (36.50) and 0.50 mg (36.50) compared to placebo (11.00; P <0.05 for all) No significant difference in PLMAI, total numbe